Battle of Keren: 15–27 March

 In the early hours of 16 March, the defenders of Fort Dologorodoc counter-attacked Pinnacle and Pimple for several hours.
 The defences at the fort were depleted and during the counter-attack, the 2nd West Yorkshire Regiment made their way over a seemingly impossible knife-edge to surprise the defenders of the fort.
 The fort was captured after a determined defence by 06:30 with 40 prisoners taken.
-Finally, Platt had the artillery observation point so greatly needed.

 Through 16 March, the Italians counter-attacked while the 29th Brigade made an unsuccessful attack in the evening to Falestoh and Zeban, which was abandoned after dark on 17 March after a day exposed to blistering heat, fierce fighting and no supply.
 For the next ten days, the 5th Indian Division position at Fort Dologorodoc—exposed to the enemy on three sides—was subject to intense fighting, as the Italians threw in more new units but failed to regain the position.

 On the Sanchil feature, the 4th Indian Division, with the 10th Indian Infantry Brigade under command, continued to batter away to no avail.
 On the night of 17/18 March, having suffered many casualties, they withdrew from the slopes of Sanchil and Brig's Peak and the 10th Brigade returned to the 5th Indian Division to reform.
 The 4th Indian Division continued to hold Hog's Back and Flat Top.
 Over the next three days, the Italian forces continued to counter-attacks on both sides of the gorge involving desperate, often hand to hand, fighting.

 Platt decided to regroup and concentrate his forces before attacking again and disbanded Gazelle Force (with Messervy taking over the 9th Indian Brigade) and brought the 5th Indian Infantry Division (which had been mopping up at Agordat) to the front.
 On 1 March his command was expanded by the arrival of Briggs Force from the north.
 Although it lacked the artillery for a big attack, Briggs Force drew off a significant part of the Keren garrison.
 This aided Platt's main offensive, which was being launched from the south-west.
 Briggs Force also menaced Massawa to the east, obliging the Italians to maintain a reserve on the coast.

 Platt and his commanders decided that the supreme attack should be made through the Dongolaas Gorge.
 Heath felt that, because of its physical defensive advantages, the Italians might have neglected its defence.
 On the nights of 16/17 and 17/18 March, escorted engineers reconnoitred the road block and attempted to make a start to clear it.
 This failed because of fire from the Italian lines.
 The information led Heath to decide that the key to the gorge was not Sanchil but two smaller features (the Railway Bumps) which overlooked the roadblock and could be approached, with much less opposition, along the railway line from the tunnel below Cameron Ridge.